IllumiNations: Reflections of Earth: Celebration

 More fireworks were launched, as the side fountains changed colors from blue to orange.
 White beam fireworks were launched from around the Earth Globe, and smaller purple bursts were launched immediately afterwards.
 This effect continued throughout the entire segment.
 The lasers frequently changed colors while the World Showcase pavilions were lit with purple front light.
 This portion of the show concluded with another set of white perimeter fireworks and thousands of small purple fireworks filling the whole center of the lagoon.
 The Earth Globe fizzled to black while the pavilion lights remained lit.

 Act III: Meaning (Hope for the Future)

 As the song "We Go On" was played, the final act of the show began.
 Videos of passing a flame are shown on the Earth Globe.
 The torches around the lagoon are re-lit and the searchlights, aimed upwards at an angle, light up the sky above the lagoon, with the side fountains lit in a bright white.
 The Earth Globe then slowly began to open like a lotus blossom to reveal the final unity torch.
 Emanating fireworks are then launched, followed by 1,000 white fireworks brightly illuminating the lagoon.
-The show concluded with a final launch of perimeter fireworks and a set of bright white flashes, launched in sync with the music, ended with a loud crackle that could often be heard within several miles outside of the park.
+The show concluded with a final launch of perimeter fireworks and a set of bright white flashes, launched in sync with the music, ending with a loud crackle.
+The crackle made by the final set of fireworks could often be heard within several miles outside of the park.